Whitney Houston: 1990–1991: I'm Your Baby Tonight and "The Star-Spangled Banner"

 I'm Your Baby Tonight would go on to sell ten million units worldwide, including going platinum four times in the US.
 In addition to winning the four Billboard Music Awards, Houston was nominated for several Grammys and American Music Awards for the album.
 A bonus track from the album's Japanese edition, "Higher Love", was remixed by Norwegian DJ and record producer Kygo and released posthumously in 2019 to commercial success.
 It topped the US Dance Club Songs chart and reached number two in the UK, becoming Houston's highest-charting single in the country since 1999.

 During the Persian Gulf War, on January 27, 1991, Houston performed "The Star-Spangled Banner", the US national anthem, at Super Bowl XXV at Tampa Stadium.
 Houston's vocals were pre-recorded, prompting criticism.
 Dan Klores, a spokesman for Houston, said: "This is not a Milli Vanilli thing.
 She sang live, but the microphone was turned off.
 It was a technical decision, partially based on the noise factor.
 This is standard procedure at these events."
 Nevertheless, a commercial single and video of the performance reached the Top 20 on the US Hot 100, giving Houston the biggest chart hit for a performance of the national anthem.
 (Note: José Feliciano's version reached number 50 in November 1968.)

 Houston donated her share of the proceeds to the American Red Cross Gulf Crisis Fund and was named to the Red Cross Board of Governors.
 Her rendition was critically acclaimed and is considered the benchmark for singers; VH1 listed the performance as one of the greatest moments that rocked TV.
 Following the September 11, 2001, terrorist attacks, the single was rereleased, with all profits going towards the firefighters and victims of the attacks.
 It reached number 6 in the Hot 100 and was certified platinum.
 The song's re-charting made Houston the first woman to chart the same song inside the top 20 of the Hot 100.
-Later in 1991, Houston put together her Welcome Home Heroes concert with HBO for the soldiers fighting in the Persian Gulf War and their families.
+In March 1991, Houston put together her Welcome Home Heroes concert with HBO for the soldiers fighting in the Persian Gulf War and their families.
 The free concert took place at Naval Station Norfolk in Norfolk, Virginia in front of 3,500 servicemen and women.
 HBO descrambled the concert so that it was free for everyone to watch.
 The show gave HBO its highest ratings ever at the time.

 Houston embarked on her third world tour, the I'm Your Baby Tonight World Tour, in which Houston performed 99 shows, including a ten-date sold-out residency at Wembley Arena in London.
 The concert tour produced mixed to positive reviews.
-While The Sun Sentinel argued that Houston should've opted for smaller venues and theaters that were "far more suitable to her sophistication and talent", USA Today praised Houston for "shak[ing] the confinements of her recordings' calculated productions and gets downright gutsy and soulful".
+While The Sun Sentinel argued that Houston should have opted for smaller venues and theaters that were "far more suitable to her sophistication and talent", USA Today praised Houston for "shak[ing] the confinements of her recordings' calculated productions and gets downright gutsy and soulful".